What is Investment Planning: A Comprehensive Guide

 • Short-Term: Save for a down payment on a home purchase in the next 5 years.

-• Mid-Term: Fund her children's education in approximately 15 years.
+• Mid-Term: Fund her children's education approximately in 15 years.

 • Long-Term: Build a strong retirement fund for financial independence.